PolusAI/image-tools/transforms/images/polus-montage-plugin/README.md

 be placed together, so it would be possible to have `xt,y` as a layout array.

 ## To do

-**User specified grid spacing.** Currently, images in the smallest subgrid are placed 10 pixels apart, and each larger subgrid has spacing 4 times that of the previous subgrid.
-So, the first subgrid has spacing of 10 pixels, the 2nd has 40, the 4th will have 160.

 **User defined grid shape.** Currently, grid dimensions are determined by the size of each dimension if two variable are present or the closest square that